Monday, February 17, 2025

 Franklin County Sheriff Jones, who heard Trump border czar Homan speak during the February National Sheriffs Association Winter Conference, said concerns similar to those voiced in Tyler are being aired in other counties.
 “My understanding after we came back from Washington, D.C.,” he said, “we’re looking for the rapists, we’re looking for the murderers.”
 He added: “I don’t think I’ve ever asked anybody since I been sheriff since 2013 if they had papers and I’m not going to start today and neither are my officers.”

-If the Trump administration can be believed (and that’s asking a lot given its preference for falsehoods and conspiracy theories), the so-called "invasion" at the southern border has largely ended, whether because of seasonal cold, fear of Trumpian border vigor or both.
-Briefly shelving its familiar disdain for "fake news," the administration in a Feb.
-21 statement cites legitimate news media reporting that, among other things, Catholic Charities is seeing only “zero to three families” at its McAllen, Texas, shelter (courtesy of reporting by former Waco Tribune-Herald opinion colleague and McAllen-based Sandra Sanchez, now of Border Report).
-It cites reports (again, by Sanchez) that a Brownsville facility shut its doors due to the “sudden decrease in asylum seekers” over the past month.
+If Trump 2.0 can be believed (and that’s asking a lot given its trafficking in falsehoods, conspiracy theories and half-baked policy proposals), the so-called "invasion" at the southern border has largely ended, whether because of seasonal cold, Trump's ascension or both.
+The administration in a Feb.
+21 statement cites legitimate news media reporting that, among other things, Catholic Charities is seeing only “zero to three families” at its famous McAllen migrant shelter (courtesy of reporting by Sandra Sanchez, now of Border Report).
+It cites a report (again by Sanchez) that a Brownsville shelter shut its doors due to a “sudden decrease in asylum seekers” over the past month.
 And a migrant shelter network in El Paso says only one or two of its 20 shelters will remain open.

 "I know from personal experience not all of our illegal immigrants are bad hombres,” said Guatemala-born immigration and personal injury attorney Luis Vasquez, who years ago overstayed his visa while growing up in Waco.
 “Yet that's the message we hear and it seems the news, the media, they want to focus on, you know, the bad apples, and there are.
 I think there was an interview asking, 'How do you feel about immigrants coming in?'
 And, sure, for security reasons, there has to be some balance.
 We can't have open borders.
 But there's also a lot of good people here.”

-Thus the spectacle churns on, whether in Alice or Waco or Tyler or Washington, D.C.
-A few days after freeing and/or absolving some 1,500 supporters who violently stormed the U.S. Capitol, attacked police officers and threatened the lives of lawmakers four years earlier, Trump was in Las Vegas, reveling in his return to power and justifying his deportation scheme by echoing claims of foreign leadership opening up faraway prisons and mental institutions and liberating murderers and rapists to flow into America.
-The J6er-in-chief then asked rallygoers: “Can you imagine somebody doing that to our country?”
+Thus the spectacle of Trump’s America churns on, whether in Alice or Waco or Tyler or Washington, D.C., whether in the rugged Texas borderland or the history-lined corridors of the U.S. Capitol.
+A few days after freeing and/or absolving some 1,500 supporters who four years earlier violently stormed the Capitol, brutalized police officers and threatened the lives of lawmakers, Trump was in Las Vegas, reveling in his return to power and justifying his immigrant deportation scheme by repeating groundless claims about foreign leaders opening up faraway prisons and mental institutions and liberating murderers and rapists to flow into America.
+The J6 liberator then asked unquestioning rallygoers: “Can you imagine somebody doing that to our country?”

 Described by one of his editors as “an equal-opportunity skeptic” and one of his readers as a "modern-day Don Quixote" (for better or worse), Bill Whitaker in November 2020 retired from Texas journalism after a career of nearly 45 years as a reporter, editor and columnist.
 He served as Waco Tribune-Herald opinion editor during his final dozen years in the profession.